heikkilevanto/beertracker/manual.md

 the record.
 * There is a 'Del' button for deleting the record, and a 'Cancel' link to get out of the edit mode.
+* There is no 'Record' button, you should use the 'Save' button to save your changes to that record.

 ---